divergio/octopress/source/_posts/2008-10-27-simple-solution-to-os-x-dictionary-pop-up-shortcut-bug.markdown

 I know the article doesn't seem relevant, but it solved the problem, so maybe some random googler will find this helpful.

 I should note, the tooltip for Chinese solution is still not ideal, but I haven't found a free solution that works well, yet.

+###Update (2011-09-23)

+This post is outdated, obviously.
+The newer version of the [dictionary](http://xiaocidian.com/ 'XiaoCiDian') is better formatted so that it doesn't usually require scrolling.
+Unfortunately, the new dictionary popup in Lion doesn't work quite as well as it has in older versions.
+It often searches for the wrong word, and it has an irritating delay in popping up.
+I guess you can buy Wenlin if you don't like it.